 Animals deserve to be treated with kindness and compassion.
 SAM Travel Peru treats their packing horses and mules with dignity and respect.
-(We work with Mules and horses in our non-Inca Trail hikes).
+(We work with mules and horses for our alternative treks ONLY).

 No one is more concerned about animal welfare than our company.
 Here are the answers to some commonly asked questions about mules and horses, if you have any other questions – please ask!